valeriosouza/post-notification/readme.txt

 Are usually accepted 200 emails per hour.

-If your hosting server does not allow sending emails, use a plugin like SMTP http://wordpress.org/plugins/my-smtp-wp/
+If your hosting server does not allow sending emails, use a plugin like SMTP http://wordpress.org/plugins/my-smtp-wp/ or read our FAQ

 Special thanks to [Gustavo Bordoni](https://twitter.com/webord) and investors who made cash donation.

+= Heads up: =

+Read the [FAQ](https://wordpress.org/plugins/notify-users-e-mail/faq/) before use.

+Want to help?
+Use the [support](https://wordpress.org/support/plugin/notify-users-e-mail)

-Now we are in:
+= Now we are in: =

 Portuguese(Brazil)<br>
 Spanish - ThalitaPinheiro<br>
 German(Germany) -snowbeachking<br>
 Chinese - junxiu6<br>

-Want to help?
+= Want to help? =

 If you can translate, help in https://www.transifex.com/projects/p/post-notification-by-email/